Legs McNeil

-Roderick Edward "Legs" McNeil (born January 27, 1956, in Cheshire, Connecticut, United States) is an American music journalist.
-He is one of the three original founders of the seminal Punk magazine that gave the movement its name; as well as being a former editor at Spin and editor-in-chief of Nerve Magazine.
+Roderick Edward "Legs" McNeil (born January 27, 1956) is an American journalist.
+He is one of the three original founders of the seminal Punk magazine; as well as being a former editor at Spin and editor-in-chief of Nerve Magazine.

 Punk Magazine

 At the age of 19, McNeil gathered with two high school friends, John Holmstrom and Ged Dunn, and decided to create "some sort of media thing" for a living.
 Holmstrom had an idea of combining comics with rock n roll.
-They settled upon a magazine, assuming that people would "think [they were] cool and hang out with [them]" as well as "give [them] free drinks", and it worked.
-Within days of its first publication, Punk Magazine, McNeil, Holmstrom, and Dunn were famous.